-The LDAP driver supports password synchronization on the Subscriber channel, meaning that you can send passwords from the Identity Vault to any connected target directory.
+The LDAP driver supports password synchronization on the Subscriber channel, meaning that you can send passwords from the Identity Vault to any connected LDAP directory.

-Password synchronization on the Publisher channel (LDAP directory to Identity Vault) is supported only with Sun Java System Directory version 5.2.
-See Section 2.2, "Installing the Identity Manager Plug-Ins for Password Synchronization with Sun Java System Directory," on page 15.
+Password synchronization on the Publisher channel (LDAP directory to Identity Vault) is supported only with Sun Java System Directory version 5.2 and Sun Java System Directory Server Enterprise Edition version 6.3.x.
+For more information about installing the Identity Manager plug-ins for synchronizing passwords on the Subscriber channel, see Section 2.2, "Installing the Identity Manager Plug-Ins for Password Synchronization with Sun Java System Directory," on page 15.